Running for State Office

 - Study the 2022-2021 State Officer Candidate Guidebook.

-- Attend the State Officer Candidate Screening on Saturday, February 6, 2021 in Lansing, Michigan.
+- Attend the State Officer Candidate Screening on Saturday, February 6, 2021 via Zoom starting at 9:00 am.
 The screening panel consists of current State Officers and Michigan DECA Alumni members.
-At the screening, potential candidates will be given a written qualification exam, participate in a candidate interview, present a 2 minute speech on “DECA, and what it means to me”, and participate in a skills activity.
-All candidates must pass the qualification exam and interviews.
+At the screening, potential candidates will participate in a candidate interview, present a 2 minute speech on “DECA, and what it means to me”, and participate in a skills activity.
+All candidates must pass the interviews.

 What happens next?